Behind the turntables at an Open Decks night

 I definitely fluffed up some of the transitions.
 I didn’t quite bring in a track at a point I had practiced, and I forgot to fade out the bass when I planned.

 Nobody else knew how I had intended the mix to sound though.
 It was only me who noticed the things which I considered to be mistakes.
-Everyone just seemed to be enjoying the tunes.
+Everyone just seemed to be happy with the tunes.

 Challenge Fifty-Two, A white woman looking at the camera from the DJ booth as she is playing Open Decks night